ShezzyBear/DailyScrum/Daily Scrum Entries/Day 1.md

 #### Are there any roadblocks? :triangular_flag_on_post:

-:white_check_mark: There are no current roadblocks
+:white_check_mark: There are no current roadblocks!